 Theresa: I think both of you are chasing ghosts.
 I think Corydon Deus exists only in our hearts.
 The Heremus is, just because it is.
 It has always been like this and tt will always be like this.
 Regardless, I understand both of your yearnings to escape the prison we now live in, but the sooner we accept our lot in life, we can try to find happiness in what we do have.
 I still wouldn’t mind going just for the sake of escaping the tediousness of life in camp, but alas, this is my lot.
 Stay safe Caeser.

+Does Theresa believe in the good/revival of Corydon Deus?
+If she does then it might provide a huge contrast in the couple’s relationship and if she doesn’t then she should place emphasis on Caeser coming back as a better engineer or with some tangible way of bettering their lives for their future.

 Caeser: I know the course I’ve set out on is right.
 Since my cause is just then destiny will surely bring me back to your loving embrace.